List of monuments in Koshi

 Koshi Province (कोशी प्रदेश) is one of the seven provinces of Nepal established by the country's new constitution of 20 September 2015, comprising fourteen districts, namely, Bhojpur, Dhankuta, Ilam, Jhapa, Khotang, Morang, Okhaldhunga, Panchthar, Sankhuwasabha, Solukhumbu, Sunsari, Taplejung, Terhathum and Udayapur.
 There are many categorized monument sites in Koshi Province.
-Here is district wise List of Monuments which is in the Koshi Province.
+Here is a district wise List of Monuments which is in the Koshi Province.